justinlosh/automox/README.md

 Please use the built-in Github [issue reporting](https://github.com/justinlosh/automox/issues) system for issues.

 ### Disclaimer
 I am quite the novice in regards to Powershell and Bash scripting and will attempt to provide a best effort in fixing issues as time permits.
-The purpose of this public repository is hopefully to provide ideas and resources for getting started with using Automox Worklets.
+The purpose of this public repository is hopefully to provide ideas and resources for getting started with using Automox Worklets. **There is absolutely no warranty, please test and use at your own risk**.